At Vodafone, we are passionate about customer service.

 We are committed to addressing all complaints fully and fairly and in a reasonable timeframe.

-Customer advocacy and complaint escalation
+Customer complaint escalation

 If you have a query then our customer service teams are the best positioned to help you.
 You can contact them through any preferred channel here.